Pre-employment medical examination for seafarers also known as PEME is mandated by international regulations for persons working on ships.

 Easy Steps to Pass the Seafarer’s Pre-employment Medical Exam

 Our goal is to be “fit to work” after the examinations.
-This is one of the most important part of our employment.
-With proper preparation and self discipline, this is totally possible and achievable without any hits or findings.
+This is one of the most important parts of our employment.
+With proper preparation and self-discipline, this is totally possible and achievable without any hits or findings.

 1. Dental Preparation

-Before your actual medical exam, go to a dentist and have a check up.
+Before your actual medical exam, go to a dentist and have a check-up.
 Choose a responsible dentist known for his/ her quality service.
-Follow his advise whether a teeth cleaning, restoration or extraction is required.
+Follow his advice whether a teeth cleaning, restoration, or extraction is required.
 It will cost you some money today but it will save you a lot more in the long run.

-My latest private dental works was four years ago.
+My latest private dental work was four years ago.
 Since then, all my oral exams for PEME took less than two minutes.
-They never asked me another “linis, pasta o bunot”.
+They never asked me for another “linis, pasta, o bunot”.

 Seven days.
 Give yourself seven days of preparation and you will be fit for your medical exams.

 After that, a seven-day diet of fruits and vegetables.
 Eat only fruits for breakfast.
 Get those with high fiber.
-A well cooked fresh vegetables with enough meat or fish on it is very helpful.
+A well-cooked fresh vegetable with enough meat or fish on it is very helpful.

 In between meals, consume only fruits during snacks including night snacks if you want to.
 Avoid fatty and oily foods especially those with high preservatives.
 Too much carbohydrates is also not helpful.